 Requirements for interns receiving academic credit in HIS/GLB/LAW/POL 400

 LVC Center for Career Development

 - The student will write a journal entry each week to be uploaded via the journal link on the POL/GLB/HIS/LAW 400 Blackboard page.
 The journal is the single most important component of your assessment; please complete journal assignments in a timely and professional manner.

 - The student will maintain a log of hours: please use an Excel spreadsheet to enter the hours for each week and to keep a “running total” of hours for the semester; a print-out of the spreadsheet, signed by the on-site supervisor, must be handed to the faculty supervisor at the end of semester.
 You are reminded that for EACH hour of internship credit, you MUST complete a minimum of 45 hours of work (not including lunches or breaks) at the placement; it is your responsibility to ensure that the requisite number of hours is attained by the completion of the semester.

 - The student is expected to maintain regular contact with the academic supervisor throughout the semester.

-- The student will write a term paper (MS Word format preferred) on a topic related to his/her internship (length of the paper = 2-3 pages for each credit); it must be uploaded via the Blackboard /Turnitin assignments link.
+- The student will write a term paper (MS Word format preferred) on a topic related to his/her internship (length of the paper = 2-3 pages for each credit); it must be uploaded via the Canvas/Turnitin assignments link.

-- Both the paper topic and the bibliography/list of sources from which the paper is to be drawn must receive faculty supervisor approval.
+- The student must receive faculty supervisor approval for both the paper topic and the bibliography/list of sources from which the paper is to be drawn.

-- A mid-term and an end of semester evaluation checklist will be sent to the on-site supervisor to assist his/her assessment of the intern.
+- The faculty supervisor will send a mid-term and an end of semester evaluation checklist to the on-site supervisor to assist his/her assessment of the intern.

 - The faculty supervisor will be in phone and/or email contact with the on-site supervisor during the semester to check that all is going well.